peachpiecompiler/peachpie-docs/docs/scenarios/index.md

 # Scenarios overview

-This section lists common use cases and their solutions.
+This section lists common use cases, problems and solutions.